Friday, November 7, 2025

 Breton compaignie d'ordonannce archers Guerre Folle, the Mad War 1

-The "Mad War" was the struggle of major feudal lords against centralised royal power.
-As part of these power struggles, in 1484-1485, Louis II of Orléans tried to seize the crown supported by Francis II of Brittany and a certain number of border lords of Anjou-Maine and Normandy, attempting to depose the regent, Anne de Beaujeu.
+The "Mad War" was the struggle of major feudal lords against centralized royal power.
+As part of these power struggles, in 1484-1485, Louis II of Orléans tried to seize the crown supported by Francis II of Brittany and a certain number of border lords of Anjou-Maine and Normandy, attempting to depose the regent, Anne de Beaujeu .
 On 2 November 1485, the Peace of Bourges suspended the hostilities for eight months.
+The second phase began June 1486 to November 1488, is sometimes called the War of Brittany (Brittany).

 The first army I will build will be the Bretons, along with the Gascon, Béarnaise, Aragonese, English, Castilian and German Mercenaries, followed closely by the French, Swiss mercenaries along with Germans and Italians.
 The armies will focus on the field battle of Saint-Aubin-du-Cormier in 1488.
 I predominantly will be using the Perry range of WOTR plus the mercenaries pack along with some other bits and pieces from other manufacturers